Liverpool thrashed 4-0 by Man City in 1st game as champions

 The slack defending and lack of sharpness from Liverpool was perhaps forgivable from players who had spent the previous 31 rounds establishing an unprecedented 23-point lead to become England’s earliest champions.

-But such an emphatic loss is not how Juergen Klopp wanted to close out such a memorable season.
-Especially when Liverpool still has enough games to overhaul City’s record 100-point haul from 2017-18.
+Such an emphatic loss is not how Liverpool wanted to close out such a memorable season.
+Especially when there are still has enough games to overhaul City’s record 100-point haul from 2017-18.

+Klopp wasn’t as downbeat as the result suggested — despite Liverpool going a fifth away game in all competitions without scoring.

+“I saw a brilliant attitude, I saw boys who were fighting with all their effort,” he said.
+“We didn’t behave like somebody who became champions a week ago.”

 De Bruyne and Phil Foden helped City stylishly waltz through Liverpool and show how the title can be reclaimed next season.

-Receiving a pass from Foden, Sterling took the ball past Gomez before knocking in City’s second in the 35th minute.
+Receiving a pass from Foden, Sterling took the ball past Gomez with left boot before using his right to knock in City’s second in the 35th minute.
 Sterling and Gomez reunited in a Premier League match for the first time since Liverpool’s victory over City at Anfield in November that was followed the next day by a training camp altercation while they were on England duty.

 Before the break, City still had time to produce a third.

-The technique in the buildup would have had fans on their feet -- if any were allowed in the stadium.
+The technique in the buildup would have had fans on their feet — if they were not prohibited due to the coronavirus pandemic.

 “This is a team that is evolving and changing — you can see the maturity Phil is playing with,” Sterling said.
 “I think in the future we have some great players.”